MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 Similar to having an Azure system-assigned managed identity for the entire cluster, you can assign managed identities at the pod level.
 A workload identity allows the hosted workload to access resources through Microsoft Entra ID.
 For example, the workload stores files in Azure Storage.
 When it needs to access those files, the pod will authenticate itself against the resource as an Azure managed identity.

 In this reference implementation, managed identities for pods is provided through [Microsoft Entra Workload ID on AKS](/azure/aks/workload-identity-overview).
 This integrates with the Kubernetes native capabilities to federate with external identity providers.
-For more information about Microsoft Entra Workload ID federation, see the following [overview](/azure/active-directory/develop/workload-identity-federation).
+For more information about Microsoft Entra Workload ID federation, see [Workload identity federation](/azure/active-directory/develop/workload-identity-federation).

 ## Deploy Ingress resources